-It is estimated that more than 617 million (6 out of 10) children and adolescents of primary and lower secondary school age do not achieve minimum proficiency levels in reading and mathematics (Source: UNESCO)
+It is estimated that more than 617 million (six out of 10) children and adolescents of primary and lower secondary school age do not achieve minimum proficiency levels in reading and mathematics (Source: UNESCO)

-The EU prioritises the strengthening of education systems as the only way to improve educational outcomes over time.
-The EU works at country, regional and global levels in partnership and coordination with other organisations, including EU member states, bilateral and multilateral agencies, civil society and the private sector.
+The EU prioritises the strengthening of education systems as the way to improve educational outcomes over time.
+It works at country, regional and global levels, through different forms of support, adapting the support to the context, and coordinating and partnering with EU Member States, bilateral and multilateral agencies, civil society and the private sector.

 At regional level, the EU finances higher education programmes such as Erasmus+.
-The programme provides grants in the fields of education, training, youth and sport to individuals and organisations, encouraging mobility, collaboration and partnerships
+The programme provides grants in the fields of education, training, youth and sport to individuals and organisations, encouraging mobility, collaboration and partnerships.

-The EU and its Member States are the biggest contributor to the Global Partnership for Education (GPE).
+The GPE provides support in more than 65 countries with the greatest education needs.
+The EU and its Member States are the biggest contributor to the GPE.
 The EU committed an overall funding of EUR 475 million for the period 2014 - 2020.
-The GPE supports more than 65 countries with the greatest education needs.